Written by Christina Chrysouli and Antonis Markou

 Feature engineering is the process of converting raw data into informative characteristics data that can help a machine learning system differentiate cases.
 Medoid AI has a lot of experience in building features related to anti-money laundering.
 We have been working closely with Compliance professionals, successfully translating complex business criteria into AI meaningful features.

 Imagine what a compliance officer would do to decide if someone has suspicious activity.
 They would look for clues in their available data.
 First, they would look for some demographic data, such as age and nationality.
 But this data alone is not even close to enough to decide if an activity is suspicious or not.
 Then they would need to search the news, check their background, whether they are PEP, something irregular going on?
 Still not enough clues though.
 They keep going, they would need to go deeper, looking through all their transactions.
 First the latest ones.
-Then across different time horizons, to capture a holistic view of their transactional activities, looking for a pattern.
+Then across different time horizons, to capture a holistic view of their transactional activities, look for a pattern.
 It is already starting to be a time-intensive process.

 In fact, the task of collecting data takes up over half of an officer’s or analyst’s time.
 Now envision not only having all this data collected and transformed but also converted into features that will help the algorithm decide automatically.
 This is our work.